tremor-rs/tremor-www/docs/api.md

 ### __GET__ /onramp/{artefact-id}

-Finds onramp data from tremor artefact repository.
+Finds onramp data from tremor artefact repository

 *Description:*

-Given a valid artefact identifier of an artefact stored in the Tremor artefact repository.
+Given a valid artefact identifier of an artefact stored in the tremor artefact repository

 Returns artefact data, on success.